RyoCoder/antispambot-1/README.md

 # AntiSpam Bot

-A simple bot to remove any t.me/joinchat links sent by bots to advertise in groups.
+A simple bot to remove any t.me/joinchat links sent by bots to advertise in groups, made with python-telegram-bot.
 Big thanks to [@drunktimelord](https://t.me/drunktimelord) because I am a noob.

 # How to use